Lakshman Mendis: Personal life

 He was born on 19 May 1955 in Colombo, Sri Lanka.
 His father Reggie Mendis was a former member of the Central Committee of the Lanka Sama Samaja Party (LSSP).
 Born in Moratuwa, Reggie was a church clerk as a child.
 Reggie was the Secretary of the Board of Education of the ancient Lanka Sama Samaja Party in the past and considered the crucial role of educating his party members to be trained and experienced in Marxism today.
 In the early 1940s he joined the Bolshevik Leninist Party.
 Meanwhile, The British government had issued an order to shoot Reggie at the scene.
-His leadership in Pettah Place during the 1952 nationwide Hartal War was prominent.
+His leadership in Pettah Place during the 1953 nationwide Hartal War was prominent.
 As the LSSP leaders descend from City Hall in 1955 rally, one of the robed men, detonated a bombed.
 Reggie's hand was broken near his wrist when he was hit by an oncoming bomb to protect Colvin R. de Silva.
-Reggie died in December 2014.
+Reggie died on 24 January year 2000.

 Lakshman completed education at Royal College, Colombo.
 In the early days, he worked as a clerk in the Embilipitiya paper mill.
 But he was expelled for political reasons.
+He was the Paper Mills trade unions joint committee secretary in 1977.
 Then under the guidance of his father's friend, Mendis studied gemology and ran the gem business for 11 years.
 He later became a successful gem merchant in Kahawatta.
+Being a close friend of late Wijaya Kumarathunga he was elected as one of those three coordinating Secretaries of Mahajana Party for the electorate of Nivithigala.
+In 1989 when the JVP insurgencies came to peak Lakshman decided to evacuate Kahawaththa and self exile to his hometown Colombo where he started to help one of his close friend Winil who has begun to produce a film with Dinesh Priyasad.
+Meantime Lakshman had already acted in five tele dramas since 1985 and three of them were directed by Dr. Dharmasena Pathiraja who was using the medium as a revolutionary art.
+Pathiraja started his masterpiece ‘Kadulla’ for the television at the same time and Lakshman was involved in acting his memorable character ‘Jundaiya’ in that series.

 He is married to Geetha Shyamali of Balangoda.
 The couple has one son and one daughter.
 His son is studying gemology at the University of Moratuwa and is involved in the gem business.
 The daughter is studying psychology at the University of Cambridge, England.